Mail & Parcels

 - Reporting any suspicious activity to the front desk clerk

-Hard Key Buildings
+All of our Residence Halls are Hard Key Buildings

 Upon check-in, residents will receive the key to their room.
 Residents maintain this key throughout the break periods, but must return the key upon checkout.

 If a room key is lost, the lock core and keys will be changed for the resident’s security.
 The resident will be responsible for all charges associated with the lock core change and replacement keys.
-If a key is lost due to theft or residents have any questions regarding their core change, please contact the Assistant Director of Operations for the building.
+If a key is lost due to theft or residents have any questions regarding their core change, please contact the Assistant Director of Operations (ADO) for the building.

 In the event of a room change, residents must return their old room key to the front desk within 24 hours of obtaining access to their new room.